gjohl/ml-practice/notes/business/marketing.md

 ### 1. Selecting your target market
 The niche should be as specific as possible - an inch wide and a mile deep.
-- Too borad a target market is useless as the message gets diluted
+- Too broad a target market is useless as the message gets diluted
 - Mass marketing/branding can work for larger companies but not small.
   Large companies have enough firepower to fire arrows in all directions.
   Small companies need to fire in a specific direction.